ManchesterRoboticsLtd/Introduction_to_Robotics_UPY/Session 1 - Robotic SImulation/README.md

 </picture>

 ---
-# Session 1: Robot Simulation.
+# TEST Session 1: Robot Simulation.
   * In this session, an introduction to Differential Drive Systems and will be presented.
   * A brief introduction of the Sensors and Actuators alongside some comparisons between the real robot and the modeled one will be given.
   * Basic control theory about systems will be introduced.